adamjgnoel/AcCoRD/README.txt

 # Future Features

 Development of AcCoRD is active and on-going.
 See https://github.com/adamjgnoel/AcCoRD/issues for the latest details.
 Here is a list of some planned end-user features (in no particular order):
 * Expand flow model.
-Currently, flow must be steady and uniform.
+Currently, flow must be steady and uniform (within a given region).
 * Allow dependent actors, whose behavior depends on the observations of passive actors.
 This would allow implementation of more complex communication networks (e.g., relays)
 * Add actors that track changes to molecule composition in their volumes
 * Improve implementation of 2nd order chemical reactions in microscopic regions